NarendraSinghKhinchi/NarendraSinghKhinchi/README.md

 ## 💫 About Me

-Software Engineer at **Stealth AI** with expertise in full-stack development and cloud architecture.
+Software Engineer at **Dzynkraft AI** with expertise in full-stack development and cloud architecture.
 I specialize in building scalable serverless applications using modern JavaScript ecosystems and AWS services.
 Passionate about creating efficient, high-performance solutions that solve real-world problems.

 - 🔭 Currently working on **serverless architectures** and **AI-powered applications**
 - 🌱 Always learning more about **cloud optimization**, **system design**, and **AI integration**